scristobal/playdate-c-api-experiments/README.md

 cmake .. -G "Xcode"
 ```

-After this setup is complete.

-## Build

-The build the `.pdx` file run `xcodebuild` from the `build` open the simulator and load the file.
+After this setup is complete and `xcodebuild` will produce a `.pdx` file that can be loaded in the simulator or side loaded.

 Finally, to generate the ARM binary: